 The Route: it is located just north of Sormano and the SP44 in the province of Como.
 It is 1.9km long and averages 15% with sections at close to 25%.

 The Feel: the start is inviting because you’ve already climbed several kilometres of 6-7% gradients just to reach the village of Sormano and the climbing continues out of the village.
-As you aproach the turning for the muro you see the gradient levelling out if you take the muro option.
-There’s a flat road, a fountain, a quiet picnic area and it all vibes calm.
-You quickly realise it’s a trap and the road rises up at 14%.
+As you approach the turning for the muro you see the gradient levelling out if you take the muro option.
+There’s a flat road, a fountain, a quiet picnic area, all so calm and inviting.
+It’s a trap though and the road rises up at 14%.

 The surface is even, it was all relaid a decade ago and hasn’t had traffic so it’s regular but the lack of passing vehicles mean the road is more to debris staying on the road and there’s a moss in places too.

 Climb beyond 1,000m above sea level and there are rings of concentric circles painted in the road.
 The idea is to invite you stop and look at the view and the paint annotates various villages in the distance.
 In time come other notes such as the climbing times from the past allowing you to compare your eventual time to 1962, and then quotes which you can read because the lettering is bottom-to-top.
 Given the speed you’ll have time to translate too especially as the 25% section is real and not one of those inside-of-a-hairpin inflated stats but a straight ramp up.
 Get to the top and you rejoin the main road at the Colma di Sormano, the top of the hill with a small memorial to Vincenzo Torriani of La Gazzetta Dello Sport, the man who ran the Giro d’Italia from 1949 to 1989 and other races including the Giro di Lombardia and added this climb to the route.
 Among his other innovations and contributions were time bonuses and team time trial stages.
 You can toast him – or curse him – from the bar at the top which offers drinks and food as well as great views.